Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 6 September 2025 22.22.59 UTC
+- WIB: Sabtu, 6 September 2025 23.28.43 UTC
-- WITA: Sabtu, 6 September 2025 23.22.59 UTC
+- WITA: Minggu, 7 September 2025 00.28.43 UTC
-- WIT: Minggu, 7 September 2025 00.22.59 UTC
+- WIT: Minggu, 7 September 2025 01.28.43 UTC

 Kutipan Inspiratif:
-"Smile in front of people who hate you Ur happiness kills them"
+"You will never know what you are capable of until you take that first step and go for it."

-Kategori: attitude
+Kategori: motivational